 You can use certain punctuation symbols to narrow down your search with Punctuation search operators.
 These reduce the number of results Google is most likely to give you but improve quality and accuracy.
 A symbol is added before the word you are searching for.

 When you add a + search query to the term Lennon, all the results include America.

 Boolean search combines keywords of the search query with the Boolean search operator.
 In most instances, the Boolean search operator between the keywords of the search query.
 The two main Boolean search operators are NOT and OR

 Adding the Boolean search operator will give you results for the two terms. (note that the expression has to be in capital letters)

 Advanced Google Search operators

-These are specific characters that are added before a search query to obtain certain results.
+These are specific characters added before a search query to obtain particular results.